Storage Software vs. Self-Storage Facility Management Software: How to Choose

 Facility management software is real-estate software.
 The unit of measure is the rented unit.
 The core features are leasing, gate access, late fees, and occupancy reporting.
 If you run drive-up self-storage where customers come and go with their own stuff, this is the right tool, and it is very good at what it does.

 Item-level storage software is logistics software.
 The unit of measure is the individual item.
-The core features are intake photos, location tracking down to the bin, client portals, work orders, and recurring billing tied to what is stored, not just which unit is leased.
+The core features are intake photos, location tracking down to the bin, client portals, service requests, and recurring billing tied to what is stored, not just which unit is leased.
 If your customers expect pickups, deliveries, or photos of their belongings, this is the right tool.

 A two-question test